matheusvxf/matheusvxf.github.io/_pages/about.md

 * Feb 28 and March 1, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Tufts University, Medford, MA.

-* March TBD, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton Decenter Seminar, Princeton, NJ.
+* March TBD, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton University, Princeton, NJ.

 * March 20, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at University of Virginia, Charlottesville, VA.